 Maintaining thyroid health before and during pregnancy is very important, both for the mother and the developing baby and this is a central piece of our work at LondonSwissMedical.
 We will work with you to get you as well as possible for conception, whether it is natural or assisted, whether you are thinking 6months or 6 years hence, then have you well controlled during pregnancy, breastfeeding and motherhood.
 If you get pregnant and have thyroid disease and need to know you are in good health call the team now and we will see you as soon as possible.
 Doses of thyroxine should often be reconsidered if planning pregnancy and once it occurs and it is important you see a thyroid specialist.

 Pituitary disease causing thyroid dysfunction

-My clinical practice also included the assessment and management of thyroid eye disease/ Graves' ophthalmopathy, thyroid nodules and tumours including thyroid cancer, what to do with abnormal thyroid function tests or autoimmune thyroid disease, if you have thyroid antibodies or a pattern of thyroid disease in the family.
+My clinical practice also included the assessment and management of thyroid eye disease/ Graves' ophthalmopathy, thyroid nodules and tumours including thyroid cancer, what to do with abnormal thyroid function tests or autoimmune thyroid disease, or what it means for youif you have thyroid antibodies or a pattern of thyroid disease in the family.

 Contact Dr Philip Kelly now.
-It's easy, fast and secure.
+It is easy, fast and secure.